Mizuho Maintains Intuitive Surgical (ISRG) Neutral Recommendation

 What are Other Shareholders Doing?

-Retirement Systems of Alabama holds 275K shares representing 0.08% ownership of the company.
-In it's prior filing, the firm reported owning 280K shares, representing a decrease of 1.97%.
-The firm increased its portfolio allocation in ISRG by 30.14% over the last quarter.
+Meeder Asset Management holds 4K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 6K shares, representing a decrease of 28.34%.
+The firm decreased its portfolio allocation in ISRG by 24.90% over the last quarter.

-EGFIX - Edgewood Growth Fund Institutional Class Shares holds 3,547K shares representing 1.01% ownership of the company.
-In it's prior filing, the firm reported owning 4,193K shares, representing a decrease of 18.22%.
-The firm increased its portfolio allocation in ISRG by 29.92% over the last quarter.
+Fmr holds 7,497K shares representing 2.14% ownership of the company.
+In it's prior filing, the firm reported owning 4,711K shares, representing an increase of 37.16%.
+The firm increased its portfolio allocation in ISRG by 114.58% over the last quarter.

-McBroom & Associates holds 15K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 16K shares, representing a decrease of 4.77%.
-The firm decreased its portfolio allocation in ISRG by 97.08% over the last quarter.
+MNECX - Pro-Blend(R) Extended Term Series Class L holds 12K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 14K shares, representing a decrease of 18.96%.
+The firm decreased its portfolio allocation in ISRG by 20.05% over the last quarter.

-Financial Consulate holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 2.03%.
-The firm increased its portfolio allocation in ISRG by 98,115.19% over the last quarter.
+Guardian Variable Products Trust - Guardian Diversified Research VIP Fund holds 2K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 2K shares, representing a decrease of 3.30%.
+The firm increased its portfolio allocation in ISRG by 28.46% over the last quarter.

 What is the Fund Sentiment?